-WELL is a practitioner-focused digital healthcare company.
-WELL's overarching mission is to positively impact health outcomes by leveraging technology to empower healthcare practitioners and their patients globally.
+WELL is a practitioner-focused digital healthcare company, WELL's overarching mission is to positively impact health outcomes by leveraging technology to empower healthcare practitioners and their patients globally.
 WELL exists to enable healthcare practitioners with best-in-class technology and services.
 The Company has built a comprehensive practitioner enablement platform which includes technology enabled solutions and services for medical clinics and healthcare practitioners including: Electronic Medical Records ("EMR"), telehealth platforms, practice management, billing, Revenue Cycle Management ("RCM"), digital health apps and data protection solutions.
 WELL's practitioner enablement platform enabled the Company to become a comprehensive end-to-end healthcare system across Canada.
-Meanwhile, in the United States, WELL provides omni-channel healthcare services and solutions targeting specialized markets (such as gastrointestinal market, women's health, primary care and mental disorders).
+Meanwhile, in the United States, WELL provides omni-channel healthcare services and solutions targeting specialized markets (such as the gastrointestinal market, women's health, primary care and mental disorders).

 WELL provides practitioners the choice to either join WELL's network or purchase technology solutions from WELL.
-There are over 2,100 practitioners who are part of WELL's "Fully Managed" service model in which the practitioner practices at one of WELL's owned and operated clinics and gets access to the full suite of WELL's products and services.
-In this scenario, the Company manages all aspects of the clinic operations and receives a portion of the practitioner's medical billings under a revenue share contractual arrangement.
+There are over 2,500 practitioners who are part of WELL's "Fully Managed" service model in which the practitioner practices at one of WELL's owned and operated clinics and gets access to the full suite of WELL's products and services.
+In this scenario, the Company manages all aspects of the clinic operations and recognizes the resulting gross billings from in-person and virtual patient visits while the practitioner typically receives payment under a revenue share contractual arrangement.

 In addition, there are over 21,000 practitioners who purchase technology solutions while practicing at non-WELL owned clinics.
-The physicians pick and choose "a-la carte" solutions offered on WELL's practitioner enablement platform.
+The physicians can pick and choose "a-la carte" solutions offered on WELL's practitioner enablement platform.
+In Canada, WELL offers its platform on an a la carte basis to healthcare practitioners that want to operate their own practices.
+While this segment is a smaller portion of our total revenues, it has enabled the Company to create relationships with healthcare practitioners across the country and positions us favorably when it comes time to attract new physicians to one of our patient services businesses.